oniietzschan/bump-3dpd/README.md

 `bump-3dpd` is ideal for:

-* Tile-based games, and games where most entities can be represented as axis-aligned cubes.
+* 2.5D tile-based games, and games where most entities can be represented as axis-aligned cubes.
 * Games which require some physics, but not a full realistic simulation - like a platformer.
-* Examples of genres: top-down games (Zelder), Shoot-those-ups, fighting games (Arcana Heart), platformers (Jumpman).
+* Examples of genres: beat 'em up (Battle Circuit), action-adventure (Zelder), 3D platformer (Knack).

 `bump-3dpd` is not a good match for: